Nik-Zainal-Group/signature.tools.lib/README.md

 Functions for Indels Classification

 - **```vcfToIndelsClassification(...)```**: converts a VCF file containing indels into a data frame where the indels are classified.
 Also returns a summary of count and proportion of the various classes of indels.
+- **```tabToIndelsClassification(...)```**: converts a data frame containing indels into a data frame where the indels are classified.
+Also returns a summary of count and proportion of the various classes of indels.

 Functions for HRDetect